dataform-co/dataform/content/docs/how-to-guides/datasets.md

 SELECT 1 AS TEST
 ```

+For a list of all configuration options for datasets, view the [`ITableConfig`](../reference#ITableConfig) reference documentation.

 ## Referencing other datasets

 Dataform provides methods that enable you to easily reference another dataset in your project without having to provide the full SQL dataset name.